13 Traits of an emotionally draining person

 Recently, someone called me up and wanted some counseling.
 I listened to what she had to say and gave her some practical advice.
 Her response implied that my advice was common sense and what ‘psychologists often say’.

-She thought because psychologists say certain things repeatedly, those things are worthless.
+She thought that because psychologists say certain things repeatedly, they are worthless.
 She failed to realize that the reason why those things are repeated is that they work.
 But no, to her, those things were nonsense.

 She needed a special solution on a special platter.
 She’s dismissive of common-sense advice because she has never implemented it and seen it work.
 She has never implemented it because she wants to continue being miserable.